-The proposed implementation phasing is designed to provide an operational park that offers a good visitor experience, including basic facilities and services, within three years of the formal designation of the park.
-Although the plan has a 15-year time frame, it will be reviewed every 5 years.
+Although the plan has a 25-year time frame, it will be reviewed every 5 years or as otherwise required.
 In this way, adjustments can be made should conditions change substantially, or if significant new information becomes available.

-Unless otherwise noted, the Department of Natural Resources will assume a lead role in the implementation of the following priority initiatives.
+The Department of Natural Resources will assume a lead role in plan implementation.
 By assuming a lead role, Natural Resources does not necessarily accept sole responsibility for the planning, funding, delivery, or ongoing management and operation of a particular initiative.
-In some cases, the lead role may be primarily focused on seeking potential partners who will ultimately assume responsibility for the delivery of a facility, service, or program.
+In some cases, the lead role may lie with potential partners who will ultimately assume responsibility for the delivery of a facility, service, or program.